 But he also saw, first-hand, psychiatrists who genuinely cared for these patients, psychiatrists who attentively listened to them and who were humble and critical of their profession, agreeing with much of what the anti-psychiatry literature had said.
 In relation to one psychiatrist that he spent some time with, Galasiński remarks, “I hate to admit it, but what I saw was a human being experiencing uncomfortable dilemmas, not an oppressor waiting to exercise his Foucauldian and physical power [over] his patients.”
 He acknowledges that this quality of psychiatric care is perhaps “rare and unique”, but his lasting impression is still that “it was real psychiatry, really helping real people.”
 The kindness and thoughtfulness of the psychiatrists were undeniable and he has no doubt that many others practise psychiatry with these sorts of virtues.

-Many anti-psychiatrists, on the other hand, do not campaign for better psychiatric treatment; instead, they call for more talking-based therapies, including for debilitating conditions like schizophrenia.
+Many supporters of the anti-psychiatry movement, on the other hand, do not campaign for better psychiatric treatment; instead, they call for more talking-based therapies, including for debilitating conditions like schizophrenia.
 According to a study published in the journal Schizophrenia Research, 30% of patients with schizophrenia can manage without the use of antipsychotic medication, even after 10 years since their diagnosis.
 This is a large minority, of course, but it does still mean that most schizophrenic patients often need antipsychotic medication to manage their symptoms.
 Improved non-drug treatments may allow even more patients to cope without the need for medication; but, as it stands (and as it may stand long into the future), the use of medication can be critical.

 As Stea states: “At the severe end of psychopathology, the use of psychiatric medications can be life-saving, and withholding their use based on misguided ideology is a life-threateningly terrible idea.”
 It’s not just schizophrenic patients who feel grateful for the existence of antipsychotic medication, patients with depression, too, feel this way about antidepressants.
 In spite of anti-psychiatry claims that antidepressants work no better than placebo, a meta-analysis of 21 different antidepressants found that they all – in differing degrees – are more efficacious than placebo (although it’s worth noting that the mean difference between all antidepressants and placebo is slight, and most studies included were funded by pharmaceutical companies, which can lead to biased results).